Notable Oregonians: Ann Curry - Television Journalist

 Ann Curry was born in Guam on November 19, 1956.
 She grew up in southern Oregon and graduated from the University of Oregon School of Journalism in 1978.
 Curry began her broadcasting career at the Medford, Oregon television station KTVL, where she served as a news reporter from 1978 to 1981.
 She was a reporter and anchor for KGW Portland from 1981 to 1984 before working at KCBS in Los Angeles until 1990.
 There, she earned an Emmy Award for her live coverage of the October 1987 Los Angeles earthquake and another for her coverage of the explosion of a gas pipeline in San Bernadino.

 Curry joined NBC News in 1990 and became the NBC Chicago correspondent in October of that year.
 She was anchor of NBC News at Sunrise, the network's early morning newscast, from 1991 until she joined MSNBC in 1996.
 As a correspondent for Dateline NBC, she gained an exclusive interview with the parents of the Iowa septuplets in 1997.
 Curry was the only reporter who was allowed full access into the hospital, the community and the McCaughey family.

-Curry has earned four Emmys Awards, four Golden Mikes, several Associated Press Certificates of Excellence, two Gracie Allen Awards, and an award for Excellence in Reporting from the NAACP.
+Curry has earned seven Emmy Awards in addition to numerous other honors.
 In June 2007 she received the Simon Wiesenthal Medal of Valor for her extensive reporting in Darfur.